-Get clear answers to our most frequently asked questions.
+Get clear answers to our most frequently asked vibration monitoring technology and solutions questions.
 We've listed them by category, so it's easy for you to focus on specific areas.
 Do you have staff, colleagues, and industry connections, who could also benefit from our FAQ knowledge?
 We encourage you to share this page with your network.
 If you do not see a topic, and think it would be a great FAQ, please let us know!
 Our application engineers will take a quick look to see where it should be added.
 We look forward to receiving your ideas.
-Send your email including your FAQ question and answer to email@example.com.
+Send your email including your FAQ question and answer to firstname.lastname@example.org.

 If you have more questions, remember we are just an email or phone call away.
 Contact us using our General Inquiry form.

 The Intelligent Transmitter (iT) Series is a complete family of units that provide signal conditioning for simplified online vibration monitoring and provide a Total Lower Cost approach to continuous monitoring.
 The iT Series includes the iT Transmitter, iT Alarm and iT Communication Module.

 2. For which applications is the iT Series right?

 The iT Series is appropriate for industrial, commercial, and municipal facilities that all benefit from machinery health monitoring programs.
 If physical plant assets are doing the work to process a product, then increases in productivity and efficiency can be realized with a continuous online machinery health monitoring program.

 Some of the most common processes to benefit from the iT Series are pharmaceutical, food and beverage, brewing, water and waste water, petrochemical, pulp and paper, and power generation facilities.
 The iT Series is effective for monitoring pumps, motors, fans, cooling towers, compressors, and gear boxes.
 Applying predictive maintenance techniques to these operations and machines can result in significant maintenance expense reductions.